 A cover of Lou Darlin's 1965 classic Ten Million Tears performed by her son, Lucky White Jr. Release Date: 04/20/2021

-Recorded in 1968 in Hollywood, California.
+Recorded in 1968 at Capitol Records in Hollywood, California.

 Pat Compton Guitar.